DaddyWarbucks/feathers-fletching/docs/hooks.md

 ## sanitizeResult

 Replace sensitive items in the `context.result` according to a schema.
 This hook improves security by ensuring sensitive data is "masked" before leaving the server.
-Unlike [withoutResult](#withoutResult) that removes properties totally (and you have to know those property names), this hook is a catch-all that ensures any property on any result does not contain sensitive data.

 **Context**